 It is notable that the X70 offers wifi support, while the D1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D1 (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X70 and the D1 have been discontinued, but can regularly be found used on eBay.
+Both the X70 and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Nikon D1 Manual.
+Further information on the features and operation of the X70 and D1 can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Nikon D1 Manual.